The Ultimate Guide to Vegan Backpacking Food

 What to Look for in Backpacking Food

-While being entirely plant-based is the first criteria, vegan backpacking food should also be shelf-stable, lightweight, nutrient and calorie-dense, and quick-cooking.
+While being entirely plant-based is the first criterion, vegan backpacking food should also be shelf-stable, lightweight, nutrient and calorie-dense, and quick-cooking.

 Shelf-Stable